 Disputes can quickly arise during the dissolution of a domestic partnership.
 If you and your partner cannot agree on the terms of your separation, you might need to participate in alternative dispute resolution or a court hearing.
 Since issues can develop rapidly, it’s best to work with a domestic partnership attorney from the very beginning.
 Your lawyer can help you de-escalate tensions, negotiate the terms of your separation, and ensure that your rights are protected.

 Same-Sex Marriage vs. Domestic Partnership

-Prior to 2012, many Baltimore same-sex couples entered domestic partnerships.
+Prior to 2012, many Maryland same-sex couples entered domestic partnerships.
 When Maryland legalized same-sex marriage, some domestic partners decided to marry.
-There are significant benefits to marriage when compared to domestic partnership.
+There are significant benefits to marriage when compared to a domestic partnership.
 Married couples have the rights to:

 - The ability to sponsor your spouse for immigration purposes (if he or she is a foreign national).

 Additionally, not all states recognize domestic partnerships.
 If you or your partner move out-of-state, this might complicate your legal rights.
 Valid marriages are recognized in all states, regardless of the couple’s genders or sexual orientation.